• Skip to content

 Animal inspection program

-Council undertakes an animal inspection program annually during which Authorised Officers will conduct house to house property inspections to identify if dogs are being kept and registered in accordance with requirements of the Act and Councils Local Law No. 2 (Animal Management) 2011.
+Council undertakes an annual six calendar month animal inspection program beginning February and ending in July.
+During the program, Authorised Officers will conduct house to house property inspections to identify if dogs are being kept and registered in accordance with requirements of the Animal Management (Cats and Dogs) Act 2008 and Councils Local Law No. 2 (Animal Management) 2011.

 Aip calling card

-The Animal Inspection Program promotes Responsible Pet Ownership by relaying that it is the responsibility of the animal owner to notify Council of any change of address or animal details and to ensure that their registration renewal is paid before he period of registration of their animal has expired whether or not a renewal notice was received.
+The Animal Inspection Program promotes responsible pet ownership by relaying it is the animal owner’s responsibility to notify Council of any change of address or animal details and to ensure their registration renewal is paid before the registration period for their animal has expired, whether or not a renewal notice was received.
+The program also assists in the collection of statistical data to provide an accurate record of the number of dogs in the Gladstone Region and is a method of identifying lost dogs so they can be reunited with their owners.

 The program is designed to meet Council’s obligation to monitor compliance with Part 2 - Registration; and Part 4 - Renewal of Registration requirements of the Animal Management (Cats and Dogs) Act 2008 and will extend to all areas of the Gladstone Region.
 Properties within these urban and rural areas will be inspected - Agnes Water, Aldoga, Ambrose, Baffle Creek, Bangalee, Barney Point, Beecher, Benaraby, Berajondo, Bororen, Boyne Island, Boyne Valley, Boynedale, Burua, Callemondah, Calliope, Captain Creek, Clinton, Colosseum, Darts Creek, Deepwater, Gladstone, Glen Eden, Iveragh, Kin Kora, Kirkwood, Lowmead, Miriam Vale, Mount Larcom, New Auckland, Raglan, River Ranch, Rodds Bay, Rosedale, Round Hill, Rules Beach, Seventeen Seventy, South Gladstone, South Trees, Sun Valley, Tablelands, Tannum Sands, Taragoola, Targinnie, Telina, The Narrows, Toolooa, Turkey beach, West Gladstone, Wooderson, Wurdong Heights, Yarwun.